Workflow Configuration

 }

 Notice that screen-availability routes three different exit events (onComplete, onNotInterested, onDeliveryFailed) to three different downstream nodes — each conversational outcome lands in its own follow-up journey. onOptedOut is intentionally omitted so opting out terminates the run cleanly.
+The agent persona is referenced by agentName + agentTone so the agent is created automatically on first publish — see Agent reference.

 Top-level fields